-Conclusion: Is mobile optimisation worth it?
+Conclusion: Is mobile optimization worth it?

 The internet is developing at the speed of light.
-There are many interesting topics and perhaps you are now asking yourself, is mobile optimisation actually worth it for me?
+There are many interesting topics and perhaps you are now asking yourself, is mobile optimization actually worth it for me?
 Well, of course you have to decide for yourself.
 However, I recommend that you optimise your website in this direction:

 - Optimize website for mobile devices